einargs/haskell-webgl/NOTES.md

 - [ ] Switch from using the custom `Witness` to `Dict` from the constraints library.

+## Important Features
+- [ ] `effect` wrapper for doing side-effects.
+- [ ] Figure out networking
+- [ ] Do I need keys for lists?
+Check leptos
+- [ ] What do I do if embedded reactive view returns the same component?
+- [ ] Better DSL.
+  - I don't think I can use template haskell right now, but does the JSaddle stuff for miso uses template haskell?

+### Maybe
+- [ ] Escape hatch for reading values?
+Actually, an escape hatch for running your own reactive computation wouldn't be bad necessarily, right?
+- [ ] Escape hatch for updating values?
+I think that's necessary for the `effect` wrapper, right?

 ## View Brainstorming
 - [ ] better DX for writing views
   - Miso uses lucid